Aaron Hayden (American football)

-Aaron Chautezz Hayden (born April 13, 1973) is a former running back in the National Football League who played for the San Diego Chargers, the Green Bay Packers, and the Philadelphia Eagles.
-Hayden was drafted in the fourth round of the 1995 NFL Draft out of the University of Tennessee.
-He played 4 years in the NFL, and retired in 1998.
+Aaron Chautezz Hayden (born April 13, 1973) is an American former professional football player who was a running back in the National Football League (NFL) for the San Diego Chargers, the Green Bay Packers, and the Philadelphia Eagles.
+Hayden played college football for the Tennessee Volunteers and was selected in the fourth round of the 1995 NFL draft.
+He played four years in the NFL, and retired in 1998.

 College career

-Hayden attended the University of Tennessee, where he played for the Tennessee Volunteers for his entire college career.
+Hayden attended the University of Tennessee, where he played for the Volunteers for his entire college career.